rajadilipkolli/spring-boot-microservices-series-v2/ReadMe.md

 - Spring Cloud Seluth is deprecated in favor of Micrometer
 - With New Observability we cant use Rabbit as sender type and use asynchronous communication
 - Fluent-bit only supports AMD architecture hence swithced to pormtail.
 If you want to use fluent-bit please ensure grafana is started first and then other services are started.

+- JOOQ expects `Transactional` annotation on repository though we have it on Service